Tlaloc-Es/Simple-DB-Connector/README.md

 #### onUpgrade(int oldVersion, int newVersion)
 Add a functionality when you update the version

-# Add Simple API to your project
+# Add Simple DB Connector to your project
 ## With Maven
 ```
 <groupId>com.tlaloc-es</groupId>